prusa3d/Prusa-Firmware-ESP32-Cam/README.md

 Then it is possible build and upload the firmware to the board.
 Each board requires a different Arduino IDE configuration.
 Therefore, it is necessary to select the board from the [supported boards](#supported_boards) and read the documentation on how to build and upload the firmware.

-In the file **mcu_cfg.h**, after line 16 is definitions that specify the version of the board for which the software will be compiled.
+**For each specific the board type, it's neccerasy** in the file **mcu_cfg.h**, after **line 16** is definitions specify the version of the board for which the software will be compiled.
 It is necessary to enable the version of the board that will be used.

 ```c
 #define AI_THINKER_ESP32_CAM           false